The Vagina Monologues: V-Day

 V-Day is a non-profit 501(c)(3) organization that distributes funds to national and international grassroot organizations and programs that work to stop violence against girls and women.
 The Vagina Monologues is the cornerstone of the V-Day movement, whose participants stage benefit performances of the show and/or host other related events in their communities.
 Such events take place worldwide each year between 1 February and 30 April, many on college campuses as well.
 All performances must stick to the annual script that V-Day puts out specifically for the V-Day productions of The Vagina Monologues.
 The V-Day organization encourages the renditions to include as many diverse actors as possible.
 With a minimum of 5 actors required by V-Day, the organization also has no maximum limit on the number of actors that can be included in the productions and encourages inclusion of as many actors as possible.
 The performances generally benefit rape crisis centers and shelters for women, as well as similar resource centers for women and girls experiencing violence against them.

-On 21 February 2004, Ensler in conjunction with Jane Fonda and Deep Stealth Productions produced and directed the first all-transgender performance of The Vagina Monologues, with readings by eighteen notable transgender women and including a new monologue documenting the experiences of transgender women.
+On 21 February 2004, V in conjunction with Jane Fonda and Deep Stealth Productions produced and directed the first all-transgender performance of The Vagina Monologues, with readings by eighteen notable transgender women and including a new monologue documenting the experiences of transgender women.
 It debuted in connection with "LA V-DAY Until the Violence Stops" with monologues documenting the violence against transgender women.
 Since that debut, many university and college productions have included these three "Transgender Monologues".
 Beautiful Daughters (2006) is a documentary about the cast of the first performance by transgender women.